mendix/docs/content/refguide/published-rest-authentication-parameter.md

 The custom authentication microflow of a published REST service is executed whenever a client calls one of the operation.
 The client's requests contains headers and may contain query parameters, which can be passed to the authentication microflow.

-When you click the **Parameters** button that is next to the authentication microflow, the **Authentication microflow arguments** dialog appears.
-In this dialog, you can set the following:
+When you click the **Parameters** button that is next to the authentication microflow, the **Authentication microflow arguments** dialog box appears.
+In this dialog box, you can set the parameters.

 ## 2 Parameters

-This list gives an overview of the microflow parameters, and where their values are taken from.
+The information below gives you an overview of the microflow parameters, and explains where their values are taken from.
 Click **Add** to add a parameter, and **Edit** to change a parameter.

 Make sure that you add all microflow parameters here.